sandeep194920/MERN_Projects/README.md

-This repo contains React projects (with Material UI, except for a few projects) done topic wise.
+This repo contains `React projects` (with `Material UI`, except for a few projects) done topic wise.
 Each react hook will be that topic, based on which these projects are arranged.

 Each project will be in its own folder which will have a detailed README that describes what we will learn, some core concepts and challenges we faced during the project.